What do parts of speech mean in Russian? What parts of speech are there?

 • Make up a story based on the picture.
 Get ready to tell it.
 Write down the text.

-it seemed what part of speech
+it seemed like a part of speech

 morphological analysis soon